Business Stuff Legal Issues

 1. Familiarize Yourself with Company Policies

 Tip: Start by reviewing your company’s employee handbook or policies.
 Understanding your employer’s stance on drug and alcohol use is the first step in preparing for your test.
+If you’re a commercial driver or transportation professional, check out SAP program DOT to ensure you’re not having any trouble.

 2. Know the Testing Methods